haykgrigo3/TimeCapsuleLLM/README.md

 Imagine if an AI model didnt just pretend to be historical but actually was.

-Built on nanoGPT by Andrej Karpathy.
-Core training scripts and model architecture are his work.
+Built on [nanoGPT by Andrej Karpathy](https://github.com/karpathy/nanoGPT) Core training scripts and model architecture are his work.

 # Project Goals